codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-pedja/README.md

-401 JS --  Lab 31 Budget Tracker
+401 JS --  Lab 31+32 Budget Tracker
 ===

 * Simple budget tracker app that is build using React and Redux.
 Redux is used to manage state of the app, storing in single store.
 Category components are build with `id`, `name`, `timestamp` and `budget` props.
+Inside category component user can create expenses.
+Expense component are formatted in such way that they have reference to parent *category* via `categoryID` prop.
+Expenses also have unique `id`, `name` and `price` property.
+Once added to category - expense can be edited or deleted.

 ## Code Style
 * Javascript ES6, JSX